Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   Tutor support at Code Institute for their support.

 -   Other students (Slack Code Institute Workspace) on the Full Stack Developer Course, via the [Slack Communication Platform](https://slack.com/intl/en-gb/)

+-   Friends and family providing review and feedback on the site content and navigation.

+-   Friends for which the site is being designed for their review and feedback on the site content and navigation.

 ### Version control